Views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 What you're missing is that the country is changing.

-It just happens, and you've got to change with the times.
+It just happens and you've got to change with the times.

-I understand all that, but when I suspect that the changing times are not evolutionary, but because of the left trying to advance their political agenda, that's when I do my William F. Buckley Jr. impersonation and stand up and say, stop.
+But when I suspect that the changing times are not evolutionary, but because of the left trying to advance their political agenda, that's when I do my William F. Buckley Jr. impersonation and stand up and say, stop.

 I also realize a very small minority of people see this as a political issue, but it is.